Can Narcolepsy be cured?

 When it comes to managing narcolepsy, any and all tips or advice I offer are things that work for SOME people.
 We all have to pick and choose what is good for us and create our own recipe for success!

 Be willing to change.

-It may be a change in mindset or a change in diet but there are changes you can make that will help you feel better.
+If you continue to keep doing what you are already doing you will not get any closer to managing narcolepsy.
+You may try a change in mindset or a change in diet but there are things you can do that will help you feel better.
 Do it for yourself!
 Ask yourself, “What am I willing to sacrifice to feel better?”
 You may have to consider options that in the past you said you would never do in order to manage narcolepsy.
 Remember that progress is made my stepping outside of your comfort zone!

 1. Master proper sleep hygiene.

 This is important for human beings in general but it is even more important for people with narcolepsy.
 These tips can help reduce some of the excessive daytime sleepiness associated with narcolepsy.
 Maybe it is not the same for everyone but these are the key points I see resonating in the narcolepsy community: